 If we hire you, we will pay you quite a lot of money each month.
 Will it be our expense, or an investment that will eventually pay off?
 What do you think about it as an analyst?

 Employers always need a good reason to hire you.
 Some job seekers try to come up with a unique answer to this question, but it often doesn’t end up well.
 If you are really sure about a value you can bring to the company, you can try to demonstrate this value in an interview.
 But if you are not sure, a simple answer that shows us that you understand what matters in this job will do the trick.

-My experience in the area of financial analysis stands out.
+My experience in financial analysis stands out.
 I am constantly watching new trends, reading reports and analysis of other people, always trying to learn something new.
-What is more, I try my best to create reports that are easy to read and practical for the management.
-That is the reason why you should hire me, since I can bring an actual value to your team.
+What is more, I try my best to create reports that are easy to read and understand, and practical for the managers.
+I believe it it is a good enough reason to hire me.

 My proactive approach and enthusiasm sets a good example for other people in the office, and I always play for the team.
-I believe that you can benefit from having me on board, but obviously, you need to decide about it on your own.
+I believe that you can benefit from having me on board, but obviously you have the final decision in this interview.